-On March 12, 2018, the European Commission published a report on the “protection and enforcement of intellectual property rights in third countries”.
-The main objective of the report “is to identify third countries in which the state of IPR protection and enforcement gives rise to the greatest level of concern and thereby to establish an updated list of so called “priority countries” (Source: European Commission, Report on the protection and enforcement of intellectual property rights in third countries, March 2018).
-This endeavor mirrors the US Special 301 process of targeting countries which are deemed not to provide adequate and effective protection of intellectual property rights.
+On 21 February 2018, the European Commission published a report on the “protection and enforcement of intellectual property rights in third countries”.
+The main objective of the report “is to identify third countries in which the state of IPR protection and enforcement gives rise to the greatest level of concern and thereby to establish an updated list of so called “priority countries” (Source: European Commission, Report on the protection and enforcement of intellectual property rights in third countries, February 2018).
+This Third Country List mirrors the US Special 301 process of targeting countries which are deemed not to provide adequate and effective protection of intellectual property rights.

 The Commission report established 3 categories of countries:

 Priority 2: Argentina, India, Indonesia, Russia, Turkey and Ukraine

 Priority 3: Brazil, Ecuador, Malaysia, Mexico, Philippines, Thailand and the United States

 The Third Country Report notes that the “Commission also identified a separate category of countries, where IP enforcement gives rise to concern and where developments need to be closely monitored.
 This category of countries includes Israel, Kuwait, Paraguay, South Africa, United Arab Emirates and Uruguay” (Source: Ibid).